 It’s all pretty embarrassing really, here’s a list of genuine things I’ve done over the years while procrastinating,

-- Decided now was the best time to learn as much of Edgar Allan Poe’s The Raven as I could off by heart (I can still get up to verse four though!)
+- Decided now was the best time to learn as much of Poe’s The Raven as I could off by heart (I can still get up to verse four though!)

 - Decided now was the best time to get back into knitting again

-- Spent the best part of a day carefully taking the seeds out of pomegranates
+- Spent the best part of a day carefully hand-picking the arils out of pomegranates

 - Watched the music video to Another Brick in the Wall a bunch of times then wondered why I wasn’t exactly feeling motivated to finish that essay